pytorch/torchtune/README.md

 ## Get Started

+For our quickstart guide to getting you finetuning a LLM fast, see our [Finetune a LLM with TorchTune tutorial](https://torchtune-preview.netlify.app/examples/first_finetune_tutorial.html).
+You can also follow the steps below.

 #### Downloading a model

 Follow the instructions on the official [`meta-llama`](https://huggingface.co/meta-llama/Llama-2-7b) repository to ensure you have access to the Llama2 model weights.
 Once you have confirmed access, you can run the following command to download the weights to your local machine.
 This will also download the tokenizer model and a responsible use guide.